julik/pasaporte/README.txt

 Partial SSL is disabled by default - to enable set PARTIAL_SSL to true.

-==Current issues
+== Current issues

-As of now, the following sites do not support Pasaporte as a provider:

-yadis.org
-blogger.com (all blogs)
-plaxo.com

-==Configuration
+As of now, we are not aware of sites that cannot consume OpenID from Pasaporte.

+== Configuration

 The adventurous among us can override the defaults (Pasaporte constants) by placing a hash-formatted YAML file called "config.yml" in the pasaporte dir.
 And don't ask me what